ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 > And what about actors?
 They are always in such suspended context

 A limit on art: can art go too far?

+# Kantian Rigorism Mitigating Circumstances

+Letter vs. spirit: obeying something written may violate the spirit

+E.g. A law that want to help children may end up harm children

+Paternalistic lie vs. White lie: white lie can be done to someone with full autonomy while you don't want to hurt their feelings